wp-plugins/easy-testimonials/readme.txt

 4. This is the Random Testimonial Widget.

 == Changelog ==

+= 1.4.3 =
+* Feature: ability to output title of the testimonial with the shortcode.

 = 1.4.2 =
 * Fix: address mistargeted CSS in new theme.